-Corals are delicate organisms sensitive to and easily affected by temperature, overfishing, pollution and sedimentation that clouds the water, and blocks off much-needed light.
+Corals are delicate organisms, sensitive to and easily affected by ocean temperature, overfishing, pollution and sedimentation that clouds the water, and blocks off much-needed sunlight.

-When stressed by changes in their environment, corals expel the symbiotic algae that live in the inner layer of its skin.
-This causes them to turn white, giving them a bleached appearance.
+When affected by changes in their environment, coral reefs become stressed and expel the symbiotic algae that live in the shells of coral polyps.
+This causes reefs to turn white, giving them a bleached appearance.

 Healthy corals depend on these microscopic algae to survive.
-The algae feed the coral; in return, coral polyps provide the algae with shelter.
+The algae feed the coral, and in return, coral polyps provide the algae with shelter.
 Without algae, corals lose their major food source and eventually starve.

-Coral can recover from bleaching, but if the environmental stress continues and reefs are left without algae for an extended period of time, they will eventually die.
+Coral reefs can recover from bleaching, but if the environmental stress continues and reefs are left without algae for an extended period of time, they’ll eventually die.

-Warming seas are the primary cause of coral bleaching.
-An increase of carbon dioxide in the atmosphere, due to pollution, has led to a spike in sea temperatures, particularly along the ocean surface.
-These are becoming more severe and lasting longer.
+Warming sea temperatures are the primary cause of coral bleaching.
+An increase in carbon dioxide in the atmosphere has led to a spike in sea temperatures.
+This has especially affected the water along the ocean surface.

-As corals already exist in tropical conditions near the limit of their thermal tolerance, slight changes in sea temperature can have a great impact.
-A rise in temperature of just 1°C or 2°C is enough to turn coral white.
+As corals already exist in tropical conditions near the limit of their thermal tolerance, even slight changes in sea temperature can have a great impact.
+A rise in temperature of just one or two degrees celcius is enough to turn corals white.

-When coral dies as a result of climate change, fish communities in the area also decline.
+When corals die as a result of climate change, fish communities in the area also decline.
 Scientists found that after a mass bleaching event in 1998, deteriorating reefs in Seychelles resulted in a loss of species and reduced fish populations.

-As well as providing a habitat for thousands of animal species, people around the globe depend on fish from reefs, the tourism they generate, and the coastal protection they offer.
-More than 100 million people depend on coral reefs for survival, Reef Resilience says.
+As well as providing a habitat for thousands of animal species, people around the globe also depend on fish from reefs.
+Coral reefs help to generate income by attracting tourists.
+And, corals assist with coastal protection by regulating ocean currents that cause natural disasters like tsunamis.
+In fact, more than 100 million people depend on coral reefs for survival.

 Major coral bleaching events in Seychelles

 Between March and May 2019, a coral bleaching event occurred in Seychelles.
-Surface sea temperatures crept up to 31°C and caused widespread damage to reefs in the area.
+Sea surface temperatures crept up to 31°C and caused widespread damages to reefs in the area.

-This event was caused by tropical Cyclone Idai, which delayed rains from moving northward, and prolonged hot, summer conditions in Seychelles.
+This event was caused by tropical Cyclone Idai, which delayed rains from moving northward and prolonged hot, summer-like conditions in Seychelles.
 This meant greater stress for corals.

 This is the third significant coral bleaching event to take place in Seychelles’s coral reefs.

-Seychelles lost up to 90 percent of its coral reefs in 1998, during the biggest El Niño weather event ever recorded in the western Indian Ocean.
+Seychelles lost up to 90% of its coral reefs in 1998, during the biggest El Niño weather event ever recorded in the Western Indian Ocean.

-For a relatively short period of a few months, seawater temperatures rose by 2° to 3°C. This slight increase caused a major coral bleaching event.
-One of the bleakest coral bleaching statistics is that every coral reef in the world was affected by bleaching in 1998.
+For a few months, seawater temperatures rose by 2 to 3°C. This slight increase caused a major coral bleaching event.
+One of the most notable coral bleaching statistics is that every coral reef in the world was affected by bleaching in 1998.